 Judicial review, with the power of the court to modify or enforce orders, is available to those who claim to be victims of religious discrimination.
 Claimants may also appeal a court’s decision.

 The government permits religious instruction in public schools, allocating time each week during which any religious group may provide an instructor at the parent’s request for an adherent in the school.
 Attendance at these classes is voluntary, and the religious groups represented are diverse.
-The law states no individual may be refused admission to any public school based on religious beliefs, and no child is required to attend any religious observance or receive instruction in religious subjects as a condition of admission or continued attendance in a public school.
+The law states public schools may not refuse admission to individuals based on religious beliefs, and no child is required to attend any religious observance or receive instruction in religious subjects as a condition of admission or continued attendance in a public school.
 Immunization is required of all children entering school.
 While parents may enroll their children in religiously affiliated private schools as an alternative to public education, the law does not permit homeschooling.
 Private schools, also called “assisted schools,” receive a combination of government and private funding for their facilities.

 The government subsidizes religiously affiliated public schools, including schools operated by Christian, Hindu, and Muslim groups.
 The government allots primary school funding on a per-pupil basis, with the amount varying each year.
 For secondary schools, the government allots funding based on budget requests submitted by each school.

-A new law passed in June raised the legal age of marriage to 18, ending decades of child marriages.
-The law amended a series of older marriage laws governing the marriage age for different religious groups.
+A 2017 law raised the legal age of marriage to 18, amending previous marriage laws governing the marriage age for different religious groups.

 Foreign missionaries must meet standard requirements for entry visas and must represent a registered religious group in the country.
-Permits are valid for a maximum period of three years, at a cost of TT 500 ($75) per year.
-Missionaries may not remain longer than three years per visit, but may re-enter after a year’s absence.
+Permits are valid for a maximum period of three years, at a cost of TT 500 ($74) per year.
+Missionaries may not remain longer than three years per visit but may re-enter after a year’s absence.

 The country is a party to the International Covenant on Civil and Political Rights.

-The government financially supported activities of the IRO, an interfaith coordinating committee representing approximately 25 religious groups, including diverse denominations within Christianity, Islam, Hinduism, and the Orisha and Bahai faiths.
-Leaders from five religious groups – Christian, Hindu, Muslim, Orisha, and Bahai – continued to deliver invocations at government-sponsored events, including the opening of parliament and the annual court term.
-According to the new IRO president, Archbishop Barbara Gray-Burke, a Spiritual/ Shouter Baptist, the government maintained its previous levels of engagement and financing of religious organizations during the year.
+The government provided budgetary support for IRO activities, an interfaith coordinating committee representing approximately 25 religious groups, including numerous denominations within Christianity, as well as Islam, Hinduism, and the Orisha and Baha’i faiths.
+Leaders from five religious groups – Christian, Hindu, Muslim, Orisha, and Baha’i – continued to deliver invocations at government-sponsored events, including the opening of parliament and the annual court term.
+According to the new IRO president, Knolly Clarke, a senior clergyman of the Anglican Church, the government maintained its previous levels of engagement and financing of religious organizations during the year.

 The government continued to limit the number of long-term foreign missionaries to 35 per registered religious group.
-Missionaries in excess of the 35 could stay in the country a maximum of 30 days.
-IRO members stated the law was applied equally, although some international religious groups or denominations reportedly maintained more than 35 missionaries in the country if they were affiliated with more than one registered group, including nonprofit groups and charities.
-The IRO’s former president, a Hindu, said the law continued to constrain Hindus, who had few missionaries but would like them to stay longer than the three-year legal limit.
-He said that other groups, such as the Mormons, consistently operated at their 35-missionary cap.
+Missionaries in excess of the 35 individuals could remain in the country a maximum of 30 days.
+IRO members continued to state that the government equitably applied the law; however, some international religious groups continued to state more than 35 missionaries could remain in the country if they affiliated with more than one registered group, including nonprofit groups and charities.
+The IRO’s former president, a Hindu, said the law continued to constrain Hindus, who had few missionaries but wanted them to stay longer than the three-year legal limit.